Convergence of gradient-based block coordinate descent algorithms for non-orthogonal joint approximate diagonalization of matrices: Convergence analysis

+\begin{remark} We propose two natural variants of Jacobi-GLU and Jacobi-GQU algorithms, which will be called \emph{Jacobi-GLU-M} and \emph{Jacobi-GQU-M} algorithms, respectively.
+In these two algorithms, in each iteration, among all the index pairs $(i_k,j_k)$ and elementary functions $h_k$ satisfying inequality \cref{eq-inequality-G-LU_c}, we choose $(i_k,j_k)$ and $h_k$ such that the cost function obtains the largest reduction.
+It is clear that \Cref{theorem:weak_Jaco_Lu-0,theorem_main_weak_conv-Jacobi-GLU-09} also apply to these two new variants. \end{remark}

-\begin{remark} In \cref{alg:jacobi-LU-G_c-1} and \cref{alg:jacobi-LQ-G_c-1}, a more natural way of choosing the index pair $(i_k,j_k)$ is according to a cyclic ordering.
-In fact, this cyclic way has been often used in the literature \cite{maurandi2014decoupled,sorensen2009approximate,wang2012complex}.
-In this case, we call them the \emph{Jacobi-CLU} (based on LU decomposition) and \emph{Jacobi-CLQ} (based on LQ decomposition) algorithms, respectively.
-To our knowledge, there was no theoretical result about the convergence of Jacobi-CLU and Jacobi-CLQ algorithms in the literature.
-In this paper, we propose Jacobi-GLU and Jacobi-GLQ algorithms, and establish their convergence.
-It may be also interesting to study how to establish the convergence of Jacobi-CLU and Jacobi-CLQ algorithms. \end{remark}
+\begin{remark} In Jacobi-GLU and Jacobi-GQU algorithms, a more natural way of choosing the index pair $(i_k,j_k)$ is according to a \emph{cyclic} ordering.
+In fact, this cyclic way has often been used in the literature \cite{maurandi2014decoupled,sorensen2009approximate,wang2012complex}.
+In this case, we call them the \emph{Jacobi-CLU} and \emph{Jacobi-CQU} algorithms, respectively. \end{remark}